AgentsCentral/agentJ/README.md

 ### Create a stub weatherAPI
-Weather API to be used by LLM agent to retrieve current weather information
+Weather API to be used by LLM agentic to retrieve current weather information
 ```
 public class WeatherAPI {